HiLo: Exploiting High Low Frequency Relations for Unbiased Panoptic Scene Graph Generation: Supplementary material for HiLo

 \textbf{Relation consistency loss}.
 Given a pair of subject and object, we have previously swapped the high-low frequency relation labels to create data for the H-L and L-H decoders.
 For H-L, the prediction of the low-frequency relation logit is of high value; while for L-H, the prediction of the high-frequency relation logit is of high value.
 For the predictions on the rest logits, they should be similar, since it is the same pair of subject and object for the two decoders.
 Based on this observation, we introduce the relation consistency loss.

 Specifically, for a pair of subject and object, we use $p_{r}^\text{H-L}$ to denote the predicted relation logits from the H-L decoder, $p_{r}^\text{L-H}$ the predicted relation logits from the L-H decoder.
 They are $R$-dimensional probability vectors after softmax.
 We can map between the distributions of the two vectors by swapping the logit values between the high- and low-frequency relation indices, which is named Relational Index Exchange operation.
-We use $\text{RIE}(\cdot)$ to denote this operation.
+We use $\text{RIE}(\cdot)$ to denote this operation. $\text{RIE}(\cdot)$ includes a stop gradient operation, which creates copies from original predictions of two branches, enabling value exchanges.
 For example, for relations $r_k$ and $r_{k+1}$, $\text{RIE}(\cdot)$ exchanges the values between $p_{r,k}$ and $p_{r,{k+1}}$ in $p_r$.
 We can therefore compute the distance between $p_{r}^\text{H-L}$ and its mapped counterpart from $p_{r}^\text{L-H}$, vice versa: